danielefadda/master-projects-template-2025/docs/_pages/guide.markdown

 ├── _includes/               # jekyll components
 └── _layouts/                # html layouts
 ```
-**Invite your team members to the repository so they can collaborate on the project.** You can do this by going to the repository settings on GitHub, clicking on "Manage access", and inviting them by their GitHub username or email address.
+**Invite your team members to the repository so they can collaborate on the project.** You can do this by going to the repository settings on GitHub, clicking on "Manage access", and inviting them by their GitHub username or email address. **Remember to add teachers as memebers: `danielefadda` and `Elecapp`**
 {: .alert .alert-warning}
 <br>